openmhealth/omh-dsu-ri/README.md

 > The remainder of this documentation is actively being worked on.

-#### Adding end users
+#### Adding end-users

 The data points accessible over the data point API belong to a user.
 In OAuth 2.0, this user is called the *resource owner* or *end-user*.
 A client requests authorization from the authorization server to access the data points of one or more users.

 The authorization server includes a simple RESTful endpoint to create users.
-To create a user, execute the following command
+To create a user, either execute the following command

 ```bash
 curl -H "Content-Type:application/json" --data '{"username": "testUser", "password": "testUserPassword"}' http://${DOCKER_IP}:8082/users
 ```

-or use the Postman collection discussed [below](#issuing-requests-with-postman).
+or use the *create an end-user/success or conflict* request in the Postman collection discussed [below](#issuing-requests-with-postman).

 The user creation endpoint is primitive by design; it is only meant as a way to bootstrap a couple users when first starting out.
 In general, the creation of users is typically the concern of a user management component,